ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 ## Forking a repository

 Forking is similar to cloning, but has a bit more involved workflow.
-Scenarios whre forking a repo is indicated include the following:
+Scenarios where forking a repo is indicated include the following:

 1. You wish to collaborate on projects that are hosted on GitHub, but you are not one of that project's _maintainers_ (i.e., you do not have _write permissions_ on it).
 1. You wish to experiment with changing or adding new features to a project, and do not immediately intend to _merge_ them into the original project's repo (aka, the _base_ repository).